 As discussed earlier, to avoid file corruption due to multiple simultaneous writes, it is important to have a file-locking feature in place.

 This avoids race conditions.
-Thus DynamoDB is a very integral part of Terraform’s S3 backend.
+Thus DynamoDB is a very integral part of Terraform’s S3 backends.

 Configuring a remote backend is a one-time activity, and once done, we need not worry about the state file maintenance during the development process.

-This blog is a comprehensive guide to getting yourself familiar with Terraform and the S3 backend.
+This blog is a comprehensive guide to familiarizing yourself with Terraform and the S3 backend.

 We encourage you also to explore how Spacelift makes it easy to work with Terraform.
 If you need any help managing your Terraform infrastructure, building more complex workflows based on Terraform, and managing AWS credentials per run, instead of using a static pair on your local machine, Spacelift is a fantastic tool for this.
 It supports Git workflows, policy as code, programmatic configuration, context sharing, drift detection, and many more great features right out of the box.